caterpilerr/url-shortening-service/README.md

 # url-shortening-service
-This is a simple URL shortening service.
+This is a very simple URL shortening service.

 It provides two api method: